 While the coronavirus pandemic has shaken the aviation, hospitality, and retail industry, many others face losses.
 The Indian Real Estate industry is also one such area that has borne the brunt of covid.

-The impact on this industry has been humongous.
-KPMG research shows an incurring loss of more than Rs.
-1 Lakh crore in the real estate industry ever since the pandemic started.
-The report also highlighted a massive liquidity crunch experienced by the real estate developers.
+The impact on this industry has been enormous.
+According to KPMG research, the real estate industry has lost more than Rs.
+1 lakh crore since the pandemic began.
+The report also highlighted a massive liquidity crunch experienced by real estate developers.

 Lockdowns 1.0 & 2.0

 From March to June 2020, the entire country went into a complete lockdown.
 Property transactions came to an all-time low resulting in an almost halt.
 The emigration of migrant workers and the stopping of construction activities also caused a big blow to the real estate industry.